TheAbhi2004/Data-Structures-in-C-/README.md

 ## 🧠 Topics Covered

-The lab covered a wide range of core data structures and their operations, implemented in C/C++:
+The lab covered a wide range of core data structures and their operations, implemented in C:

 ### 📌 Arrays
 - Basic operations: insertion, deletion, traversal